CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

-    withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true` usePublishState, // boolean - when true filter out events and dates that have not been published matchUpFilters, // optional; [ scheduledDate, scheduledDates: [], courtIds: [], stages: [], roundNumbers: [], matchUpStatuses: [], matchUpFormats: []] sortCourtsData, // boolean - optional
+    withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true` usePublishState, // boolean - when true filter out events and dates that have not been published; enforces embargo timestamps matchUpFilters, // optional; [ scheduledDate, scheduledDates: [], courtIds: [], stages: [], roundNumbers: [], matchUpStatuses: [], matchUpFormats: []] sortCourtsData, // boolean - optional
   });
 ```

+When `usePublishState: true`, this method enforces [embargo](../concepts/publishing/publishing-embargo) timestamps at all levels:
+- **Order of Play embargo**: returns empty `dateMatchUps` if the order of play embargo has not passed
+- **Draw embargo**: filters out matchUps from embargoed draws
+- **Stage embargo**: filters out matchUps from embargoed stages
+- **Structure embargo**: filters out matchUps from embargoed structures
+- **Round-level filtering**: `roundLimit` on a structure caps which rounds appear in the schedule (for all draw types). `scheduledRounds` provides per-round publish/embargo control within the ceiling set by `roundLimit`.
+See [Scheduled Rounds](../concepts/publishing/publishing-embargo#scheduled-rounds).

+**See**: [Embargo](../concepts/publishing/publishing-embargo) for details on how embargo timestamps work.

 ---